 There is a large green grass area for kids who need to run in circles or for those savvy enough to play a game of touch football.
 When the park hosts its annual 4th of July festival, this area is covered with inflatables and activities for families.
 There is a mustache and beard contest during the event, so consider this your warning: Start your facial hair growing today.

-A cement platform serves as a stage for September midweek concerts and also as a stage for my children to pretend they are putting on “shows”.
+A cement platform serves as a stage for occasional concerts and also as a stage for my children to pretend they are putting on “shows”.

-The park’s public bathrooms do not have changing tables and are minimally clean, but not unbearable.
+The park’s public bathrooms are newly renovated, but not always the cleanest.

-Weekend tip: Pick up take-out food from nearby Solano Avenue and enjoy longer daylight hours with outdoor dinner at Memorial Park.
+Weekend tip: Pick up take-out food from nearby Solano Avenue and enjoy an outdoor dinner at Memorial Park.

 [All photos by Kat Choi, used with permission]